Bachelor of Arts

 An Area of Focus consisting of:

-Electives (90 credit points) no more than 18 credit points of 7100 units which may be selected from any (sub)discipline; additional elective units as required to complete the award from the suite of available Sydney College of Divinity units may be selected to constitute a second Area of Focus.
+Additional elective units as required to complete the award from the suite of available University College units may be selected to constitute a second Area of Focus.

 SCHEDULE A: CORE UNITS